Sports in Florida: Baseball

 Florida has a rich baseball history and has long been home to minor league teams and spring training.

 In 1993, the Miami Marlins became the first Major League Baseball team to call Florida home.
 They won the World Series in 1997 and 2003.

 The Tampa Bay Rays began playing in 1998 at Tropicana Field in St. Petersburg.
 After a decade of futility, the Rays won the 2008 American League Pennant and made it to the World Series but lost to the Philadelphia Phillies.
 The team won the 2020 American League Pennant and made it back to the World Series but lost to the Los Angeles Dodgers.

+Recently, the Tropicana Stadium, where the Tampa Bay Rays play, was destroyed by Hurricane Milton.
+The city has been working hard to make sure it is back to its original form and is set to be done in December.

 15 of the 30 Major League Baseball teams conduct spring training in the state, with teams informally organized into the Grapefruit League.
 Throughout MLB history, other teams have held spring training in Florida but now hold spring training in Arizona's Cactus League.

 Every Grapefruit League team also operates a minor league team in the rookie-level Florida Complex League and holds their spring training at that facility.
-Many of these teams also have an affiliate in Low-A Southeast (as do the Cincinnati Reds, who are the only non-Grapefruit League team with a minor league affiliate in Florida).
+Many of these teams also have an affiliate in the low-A Florida State League (as do the Cincinnati Reds, who are the only non-Grapefruit League team with a minor league affiliate in Florida).
 Two teams have Double A affiliates based in Florida.

 Minor league baseball teams in Florida include: